edhamma/mahasi-diary/diary.rst

 **A:**  I was feeling peaceful and pleasant in my mind and body.
 I stayed on like that for quite a while.

 A.: I did not have to note as ardently as before.
 My mind did not wander at all.
 I contemplated for a long time without moving and without loosing continuity.
 My noting was very good although I did not have to note with special care.
-My mind was very still and stayed on as peaceful as ever. *(This is the description of PASSADHI - Tranquility)*.
+My mind was very still and stayed on as peaceful as ever. *(This is the description of PASSADHI - Tranquility.)*

 *Lahuta* (lightness of mind)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~